Canon T6i vs Olympus PEN-F

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the T6i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
+Both the T6i and the PEN-F have been discontinued, but can regularly be found used on ebay.
+The T6i was replaced by the Canon T7i, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon T6i better than the Olympus PEN-F or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.